Governance and ethics

 • Hong Kong Federation of Insurers

-Our Government and Regulatory Affairs group works closely with the Sustainability team and business units across Sun Life, to ensure that our lobbying and advocacy activities support our Purpose and advance our sustainability commitments.
+Our Global Government Affairs and Public Policy team works closely with the Sustainability team and business units across Sun Life, to ensure that our advocacy activities support our Purpose and advance our sustainability commitments.
 Wherever we operate, we comply with local lobbying laws and regulations.
 We’re committed to being transparent about our public policy positions and activities.
 Our Compliance Risk Management Framework and Prevention of Bribery and Corruption Operating Guidelines, supported by our Code, set out clear rules and restrictions for engaging with politicians and government officials.

 You’ll find highlights of our public policy activities throughout our Sustainability Report.